slowernews/notebook/on-brains-to-pick.md

 # Brains to pick

 Thinkers, makers, sellers, teachers, motivators or artists.
-People that I learn/learnt from.
+People that I learnt from.
 Not necessarily famous.

 - [1846] Auguste Escoffier
 - [1912] Milton Friedman